-Note: The number of cases which reported each motivation is highlighted within brackets property and brand issues has been significantly improved in several countries (e.g. China; Li and Yu, 2014; Montobbio and Sterzi, 2013); (3) the globalization and the diffusion of the Internet have made the intellectual property and brands protection issues less dependent on the geographical location and the physical distance (Nassimbeni et al., 2012).
+Note: We considered SMEs companies with less than 250 employees, following a Recommendation of the European Union Commission (2003/361/EC) Source: Uni-CLUB MoRe Back-reshoring Research Group property and brand issues has been significantly improved in several countries (e.g. China; Li and Yu, 2014; Montobbio and Sterzi, 2013); (3) the globalization and the diffusion of the Internet have made the intellectual property and brands protection issues less dependent on the geographical location and the physical distance (Nassimbeni et al., 2012).
 Also noteworthy is the low importance assigned by companies in our dataset to the other cost efficiency, country specific variables highlighted by the literature in addition to labor costs, in particular energy costs.